-This bone broth is filled with nutrients, it is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.
+This bone broth is filled with good-for-you, healing nutrients!
+It is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.

-Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using foods as medicine; traditional medicine had temporarily helped and foods were and are helping.
+Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using food to heal; traditional medicine had only temporarily helped and foods were and still are helping.

 Part of her regimen was drinking bone broth in large quantities daily.
 I did a little poking around for recommended consumption amounts and it kind of all depends on what your body is doing, but a good general guideline is a cup (8 oz) a day, or at least 4 times a week for regular immune support and balance.

 My favorite Czech and dear, sweet friend, Linda is the originator of this fantastic recipe!
 She’s an AMAZING cook, baker, bar tender and cookie decorator!
-OH MY GOODNESS I’ve never seen gingerbread done like she does it, it’s really too pretty to eat!
-She and her husband had a restaurant for a few years, so whenever we get invited to their house our answer is always YES, because we know we’re in for a treat of gastronomic proportions!
-In fact not long ago, we were at her house for a luncheon and as an appetizer, she served us up this amazing bone broth, who’d have thought that it would be so amazing and filling and flavorful!
+In fact not long ago, we were at her house for a luncheon and as an appetizer, she served this amazing bone broth, who’d have thunk it would taste so amazing, filling and flavorful!

 - High in antioxidants